sicz/docker-baseimage/README.md

 ### Multiple services in one container

-In case you need to run multiple services within one container, you can use the `runit`.
-In short, to create a service create /etc/service/<SERVICE>/run script which at the end execs into the service executable you want to run (and supervise to keep them running).
+In case you need to run multiple services within one container, you can use the `supervisord`.
+In short, to create a service create /etc/supervisor/<SERVICE>.ini script which at the end execs into the service executable you want to run (and supervise to keep them running).

 Example `services/<SERVICE>/run`:
 ```bash